Tasarinan/LevelupBrowserAI/README.md

 1. Pin the Extension
    - Click the puzzle piece icon in your browser toolbar
-   - Find LightUp and click the pin icon to keep it easily accessible
+   - Find LevelUpBrowserAI and click the pin icon to keep it easily accessible
-   - Right-click the LightUp icon and choose "Options" to go directly to Settings
+   - Right-click the LevelUpBrowserAI icon and choose "Options" to go directly to Settings

 2. Choose your preferred AI backend:
    - Local LLM (requires running local server)